openenergymonitor/docs/main/overview.md

 <p><b>Current system</b></p>

 The emonTx4, emonPi2 and emonTx5 are all part of the same AVR-DB hardware family and share the same core electricity monitoring functionality including: 6x CT channel electricity monitoring as standard (expandable to 12 CT's with an expansion board) and both single and full three phase voltage sensing support.
-The emonPi2 and the emonTx5 share the same measurement board, which is itself a minor evolution of the emonTx4 design, this is mostly a change of layout to support the integration of a RaspberryPi in the same enclosure.
+The emonPi2 and the emonTx5 share the same measurement board, which is itself a minor evolution of the emonTx4 design, this is mostly a change of layout to support the integration of a RaspberryPi in the same enclosure for the emonPi2.

 ```{image} img/emonpi-min.png
 :width: 50px